jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 (2) The Tribunal must not make an order cancelling a social worker’s registration unless it has first considered suspension of the person’s registration or practising certificate or the imposition of conditions in their individual scope of practice.
 (3) In dealing with a matter that constitutes an offence for which the social worker has been convicted by a court, the Tribunal must not impose a fine.
 (4) The Tribunal must have regard to the amount of any award of damages against the social worker under section 57 of the Health and Disability Commissioner Act 1994 in respect of the conduct concerned, when determining—
-  (a) whether to make an order that he or she pay a fine; or (b) the amount of any fine.
+  (a) whether to make an order that the social worker pay a fine; or (b) the amount of any fine.
 (5) In this section, stated conditions or imposition of conditions includes stating or imposing a new condition or varying or cancelling an existing condition.

 ### 84 Orders as to restoration of registration
 (1) When making an order that the registration of a social worker be cancelled, the Tribunal may do either or both of the following things:
-  (a) fix a date before which he or she may not apply for registration again:
+  (a) fix a date before which they may not apply for registration again:
-  (b) impose 1 or more conditions that he or she must satisfy before he or she may apply for registration again.
+  (b) impose 1 or more conditions that they must satisfy before they may apply for registration again.
 (2) The conditions may include any or all of the following:
   (a) a condition that the person undertake a specified course of education or training:
   (b) a condition that the person undergo—